 Bitbucket hosts thousands of repositories with numerous branches, each with the potential to contain vulnerabilities.
-Security Scan Report provides a central security dashboard for Bitbucket server and data center administrators.
-Security scans are performed on a per-branch basis from the scan page.
+The Security Scan Report provides a central security dashboard for Bitbucket administrators as well as any user who's been granted explicit access.
+Security scans can be performed on a per-branch basis from the scan page.

-The Security Scan Report allows administrators to view scan report results of all Bitbucket projects, repositories and branches, starting from a high-level project overview which can be broken down into a per repository and then per branch basis.
-This page is available for global admins only and can be accessed from Bitbucket’s Administration page:
+The Security Scan Report allows users to view scan report results of all Bitbucket projects, repositories and branches, starting from a high-level project overview which can be broken down into a per-repository and then per-branch basis.
+This page is available for global administrators and and anyone given explicit permission.
+It can be accessed from Bitbucket’s Administration page or from the main Bitbucket toolbar:

 The project status bar breaks down the status of each repository in Bitbucket, which is tied to the status of each branch.
 Hovering over this bar will show you the exact breakdown, with each color representing the following: